-Extra heat from fireplaces, wood stoves, and electric heaters is such a help when the outdoor temperature drops.
-And it becomes positively essential when there’s a winter power outage.
-And it’s no coincidence that almost half of all home fires occur in December, January, and February.
+So it’s no coincidence that almost half of all home fires occur in December, January, and February.
+Stationary or portable space heaters pose a significant fire hazard and 86% of home heating fire deaths.
 Even a small chimney fire can have a costly impact; loss of valuable property, displacement and possible injury, not to mention the expense of repairs and clean ups.
-Here's how to keep you and yours safe this winter!
+Here's how to protect your home and keep your family safe this winter!

 - Place carbon monoxide and smoke detectors on every level on your home.